 Walking distance from the Saint Peter’s Square tram stop, oxford road train station, and minutes away from oxford road, one of Europe’s busiest bus corridors.

-While working on-site, Haider will be assessed by an NVQ assessor to ensure he's on the right track and completing his portfolio.
-At the end of stage two, he will have gained his NVQ Level 3 and invaluable experience.
+While working on-site, Haider will be assessed by an NVQ assessor to ensure he’s on the right track and completing his portfolio.
+At the end of stage two, he will gain his NVQ Level 3 and invaluable experience.

 The next step is to complete an AM2 assessment.
-It's once passing this that Haider will be eligible to apply for this ECS Gold Card.
+Once passing this, Haider will be eligible to apply for this ECS Gold Card.
 With the Gold Card, Haider will earn installation electrician status.